yhoogstrate/egfr-v3-determiner/README.md

 Usage: egfr-v3-determiner [OPTIONS] [INPUT_BAM]...

 Options:
+  --version                       Show the version and exit.
   -r, --reference-build [hg19|hg38]
-                                  Used reference genome (needed for EGFR exon coordinates)  [required] --help                          Show this message and exit.
+                                  Used reference genome (needed for EGFR exon coordinates)  [required] -s, --spliced-reads-only        If paired end reads with an insert size longer than 801 bases can be expected, wild- type exon-1 to exon-8 covering reads can can be expected.
+Enabling this flag only uses spliced reads for vIII determination.
+  -n, --read-names                Report all read-names instead of the read
+                                  counts.
+  -i, --include-interchromosomal  Include paired-end reads that have an
+                                  interchromosomal mapped mate (disabled by
+                                  default).
+  -d, --dataset-suffix TEXT       Adds this suffix to the column names; tabs
+                                  and newlines not allowed.
+  --help                          Show this message and exit.
 ```